purduehackers/organize/directory/storyteller.md

 # How to apply

-Send an email to purduehackers@gmail.com including **"storyteller spring 2024"** (not case-sensitive) in the subject line with the following:
+Send an email to purduehackers@gmail.com including **"storyteller fall 2024"** (not case-sensitive) in the subject line with the following:

 - Tell us about yourself.
 Who are you, what are you studying, what are some of your hobbies, any other relevant things?
 - What resonates with you about Purdue Hackers?